1985 Greek constitutional crisis: Conservative rule (1946–1963)

-Rise of Center-Left and friction with the king
+Rise of center-left and friction with the king

-Georgios Papandreou and his political party, Center Union, having a moderate reformist platform, gained considerable traction and rose to power in elections of 1963 and later in elections of 1964.
-He advocated for the liberalization of Greek society, which was rapidly urbanizing, resulting in large salary increases for police, judges, and teachers.
-Papandreou's government also released all the political prisoners as a first step towards healing wounds from the civil war.
-However, seeds of resentment towards Papandreou from the military grew as they were excluded from salary increases.
-He also made a faint attempt to gain control of the military, which alarmed many officers without weakening them.
-The latter created friction with the King Constantine II, who wanted to remain in command of the army and not the elected government.
+Georgios Papandreou and his political party, Center Union, had a moderate reformist platform; it gained considerable traction and rose to power in the parliamentary elections of 1963 and 1964.
+Papandreou advocated for the liberalization of Greek society, which was rapidly urbanizing, resulting in large salary increases for police, judges, and teachers.
+Papandreou's government also released all political prisoners as a first step toward reconciliation from the Civil War.
+Resentment toward Papandreou from the military grew because they were excluded from salary increases.
+He also attempted to bring parts of the military that operated independently under government control.
+This action alarmed many officers without weakening them.
+Papandreou's move created friction with King Constantine II, who wanted the monarchy to retain command of the army.

-In the meantime, the son of Georgios Papandreou, Andreas Papandreou, who had joined Greek politics after 23 years in the United States as a prominent academic, was campaigning by having fierce anti-monarchy and anti-American rhetoric, destabilizing the fragile political equilibrium.
-Andreas Papandreou's militant and uncompromising stance made him a target of conspiratorial accusations from ultra-rightists who feared that following any new elections, which the nearly 80-year-old Georgios Papandreou would likely win, his son would be the actual focus of power in the party.
+At the same time, the son of Georgios Papandreou, Andreas Papandreou, who had joined Greek politics after a 23-year academic career in the United States, was campaigning on an anti-monarchy and anti-American platform, destabilizing the political equilibrium.
+Andreas Papandreou's uncompromising militant stance made him a target of conspiratorial accusations from ultra-rightists, who feared that following new elections, which the nearly 80-year-old Georgios Papandreou would likely win, his son would be the focus of power in the party.
 These incidents caused a dispute between Georgios Papandreou and King Constantine II, leading to the resignation of the former.